may6jake/may6jake.github.io/index.md

 ---

-### Northwestern Football Yearbook Story- A longform profile of former NU cornerback Montre Hartage and his rise from unheralded recruit to team captain
+### Northwestern Football Yearbook Story
+A longform profile of former NU cornerback Montre Hartage and his rise from unheralded recruit to key starter

 <p>
   <a href="/pdf/May01.pdf" target="_blank"> Read the full article </a>